Nemure231/My-Docs/README.md

 9. Open My_Project/public/base/tailwindcss
 10. Find output.min.css
 11. Open that file
+12. Remove all of the old code
-12. Paste your minify-css result to repalace the old with new one
+13. Paste your minify-css in alpine.min.js

 ## Updating Alpinejs